-Construction of an Agricultural Petition Drain pursuant to the Drainage Act
+Construction of an Agricultural Petition Drain pursuant to the Drainage Act resolve the conflict, then a series of meetings and correspondence constituting meaningful dialogue will occur.

 The Drainage Act requires the City's, via its Drainage Engineer, to consult with the Potentially-Impacted First Nations when embarking upon the petition drain process, and the City undertakes to do so consistent with the obligations as more fully set out in that Act.